-- Cook in approved areas only and attend to your food while cooking.
+- Cook in approved areas only and avoid leaving food unattended while cooking.

 - To avoid burning food, adjust the heat to a lower temperature and use on-off timers and alarms when possible.

-- Boxes, Bicycles, Furniture, etc. should not be stored in hallways, stairwells, or blocking doors.
-These areas should be clear at all times to be able for occupants to exit the facility in case of fire.
+- Boxes, Bicycles, Furniture, etc. should not be permanently stored in hallways, stairwells, or blocking doors.
+These egress routes shall not be obstructed but available for use in case of fire.

-- Dispose lit smoking materials and cigarette butts only in ash trays and not on trash cans, dumpsters, mulch beds, on grass lawns or fields.
+- Dispose of smoking materials properly.
+Do not deposit lit cigarette butts in trash cans, dumpsters, mulch beds, or on grass lawns.

 Report Safety Hazards

 - If you observe an unsafe practice or potential safety hazard, please contact the Office of the University Fire Marshal at (502) 852-3473 or 852-6111.